fadhilnapis/SIG-FSTM/README.md

   * More productive in this digital world.
   * Well exposes in IT.
   * Communicate with other coder.
-  * learn new things faster with the community.
+  * Learn new things faster with the community.
   * Have a good discussion about techie stuff among communities.

 The goal is to